— OR —

 Choose two similar stories you have read.
 Write how the beginning of each story introduces the characters and main idea of the story.
 Compare how each story’s beginnings are similar and different.

 If you are using this worksheet, your students are probably learning about plot.

 Use this Story Plot Order of Events Worksheet as an additional resource for your students.

 Introduce this worksheet by reading a short book.
 Next, students share examples the beginning, the problem, the solution, and the ending.
 Then, students complete the worksheet independently or with a partner.
 Finally, students share about the plot of their book.

 Be sure to check out more Plot Resources.

-Share this resource and write a review below!
-Tell others why you love it and how you will use it.
+Tell others why you love this resource and how you will use it.

 You must be logged in to post a review.